Snow-College-Internal-Auditor/Pcard-Split-Transaction/README.md

 # Pcard-Split-Transaction
-Script that will pull a pcard file and summarize it into a data base with only split transactions with a total ammount higher the $4998.
+Script that will pull a pcard file and summarize it into a data base with only split transactions with a total ammount higher the $4999.
-Currently to change the orginal file to pull the user has to go to the code to change the path file.
-Also, the file that saves the path file for that has to be changed by hand in the code.
-Working on changing that.
+The only thing that has to be changed in the code is the date that the database filters by and the path file where the last data base created is saved.